Farouk1511/project-management-tool/README.md

 - ability to move task fron each state
     - a simple option tray should suffice (option to drag and drop later)
     - new task as a default state of todo

+**Bankend Design**

+-- Build apollo server
+-- create mongodb instance
+-- create schemas

+**App work flow for new users**

+-- User loads webapp
+-- user creates new projects
+    -- Definition of a new project (schema)
+        -- project name
+        -- project id (auto from mongodb)
+        -- project description
+        -- task array
+        -- users that have access to projects (coming soon) -- date created
+        -- last updated
+    -- Definition of a new task (schema)
+        -- Task id (auto)
+        -- Task title
+        -- Task description
+        -- Task status
+        -- Task creation date
+        -- Task update date
+        -- Task priority
+-- adds new task to project
+-- changes task status from todo -> in progress -> done -- user can also edit project details
+-- user can also edit task details
+-- user can delete project
+-- user can delete task
+-- users can add multiple projects and tasks